typicode/husky/docs/get-started.md

 git update-index --again
 ```

-_This is a basic but workinkg example, check [lint-staged](https://github.com/lint-staged/lint-staged) if you need more._
+_This is a basic but working example, check [lint-staged](https://github.com/lint-staged/lint-staged) if you need more._

 ### Disabling hooks